Loading…

 Google, TripAdvisor, Booking.com, and Airbnb reviews need timely responses and produce useful operational signal.
 AI can draft responses (subject to review) and synthesise themes across hundreds of reviews.
 For groups with multiple properties or products, this surfaces issues fast.

-Dynamic pricing across rooms, seats, or tour departures has historically required specialised tools.
+Dynamic pricing across rooms, seats, or tour departures has historically required specialised tools — a discipline airlines have run for decades and that is now within reach of small operators.
 AI assistance can help smaller operators model demand against weather, school holidays, local events, and competitor pricing.
 The operator's pricing decision remains.

 For inbound DMCs and bespoke travel agents, FIT itinerary construction is labour-intensive.
 AI can produce draft itineraries from a client brief, against the operator's product library.
 The travel designer personalises and quotes.